 Talk Science Project

-The Talk Science Project has been running since 2007.
-It is made up of a number of elements:
+The Talk Science Project ran between 2007-2012.
+It was made up of a number of elements:

 - development and delivery of the Talk Science teacher course for secondary school teachers at venues across the UK.
 Attended by 2,600 teachers between 2007-12.